gvikas/labslides/devise.md

   _master_ and fix any merge conflicts
   * May require an additional round of testing to ensure merge did not break any existing functionalty (you've been writing tests all along, right?)

+---
+# Enforce Authentication for Comments

+__Goal__: Unauthenticated users are redirected to the login page when attempting to create or edit a comment.

+Follow the __Start Story Procedure__

+Add to __CommentsController__: __app/controllers/comments_controller.rb__

+    !ruby
+    before_action :authenticate_user!, only: [:create, :edit, :new, :update]

+__Note__: If you have Comment Controller tests, they will likely break due to requiring authenicated users to perform the action.
+I will provide an example to fix this later.

+Follow the __Finish Story Procedure__

+---
+# Associate Comments with Users

+__Goal__: Displayed comments should output the name of the user who created the comment.

+Follow the __Start Story Procedure__

+Create and run the migration:

+    rails g migration AddUserToComments user:references
+    # Inspect the migration code, then apply
+    rake db:migrate

+## Remaining instructions will be added after class.